WenliangZhoushan/HRScene/README.md

 ## ⭐ About HRScene

 <p>We introduce <strong>HRScene</strong>, a novel unified benchmark for HRI understanding with rich scenes.
-LogoHRScene incorporates 25 real-world datasets and 2 synthetic diagnostic datasets with resolutions ranging from <strong>1,024 × 1,024 to 35,503 × 26,627</strong>.
+HRScene incorporates 25 real-world datasets and 2 synthetic diagnostic datasets with resolutions ranging from <strong>1,024 × 1,024 to 35,503 × 26,627</strong>.
 HRScene is collected and re-annotated by 10 graduate-level annotators, covering <strong>25 scenarios</strong>, ranging from microscopic and radiology images to street views, long-range pictures, and telescope images.
 It includes high-resolution images of real-world objects, scanned documents, and composite multi-image.</p>
 <img src="./readme_images/example.png" alt="Dataset Sample Image" class="resized-image" style="max-width:100%; height:auto; display:block;">
-<p> Some examples of LogoHRScene.
-Blue ones are diagnostic datasets, and purple ones are real-world datasets.
-In this challenge, we only focus on the submission of real-world examples.</p>
+<p> Some examples of HRScene.
+Blue ones are diagnostic datasets, and purple ones are real-world datasets.</p>

 <p>HRScene consists of 7,073 samples, divided into three splits:</p>

-val contains 750 samples.
+Val contains 750 samples.
 These samples are identical to human-annotated ones, designed for fine-grained validation of the users' VLM settings.

-testmini comprises 1,000 samples, picked from each LogoHRScene real-world dataset, intended for rapid model development evaluation or for those with limited computing resources.
+Testmini comprises 1,000 samples, picked from each HRScene real-world dataset, intended for rapid model development evaluation or for those with limited computing resources.

-test features the remaining 5,323 samples for standard evaluation.
+Test features the remaining 5,323 samples for standard evaluation.
 Notably, the answer labels for test will not be publicly released to facilitate fair evaluation.
-Instead, we maintain an online evaluation platform for user submissions. |
+Instead, we maintain an online evaluation platform for user submissions.
 <img src="https://yszh8.github.io/hrscene/static/images/fig1a.png" alt="Dataset Image Types" class="resized-image" style="max-width:60%; height:auto; display:block;margin: 0 auto;">

 ## 🏆 Leaderboard 🏆